We Need Your Support!

 Walking around the different neighborhoods of Athens and discovering their diverse characters is not only the best way to learn more about the city but also to choose exactly the one that suits you best.

 So put on your comfy shoes, discover the city’s hidden corners, and get a proper taste of life in the Greek capital.
 Here are the best neighborhoods to visit in Athens!

-Being the most known Athenian district, the Plaka neighborhood occupies the top of “The things to do in Athens” lists luring hordes of tourists all year round so it is the first neighborhood on our list with the best neighborhoods to visit in Athens!
+Being the most known Athenian district, the Plaka neighborhood occupies the top of “The things to do in Athens” lists, luring hordes of tourists all year round, so it is the first neighborhood on our list of the best neighborhoods to visit in Athens!

-Its location on the foot of the Acropolis Hill in combination with the neoclassical buildings that adorn its narrow alleys are reasons good enough for the Plaka neighborhood to have gained a worldwide reputation.
+Its location on the foot of the Acropolis Hill, combined with the neoclassical buildings that adorn its narrow alleys, is good enough for the Plaka neighborhood to have gained a worldwide reputation.

 Cobblestone streets, traditional souvenir shops, local taverns, and cozy cafés add their personal touch to the already captivating scenery.

-Kydathineon and Adrianou are the area’s main streets but if you don’t get lost in the smaller passages you’ll lose part of the magic.
+Kydathineon and Adrianou are the area’s main streets, but you’ll lose part of the magic if you don’t get lost in the smaller passages.

 Don’t miss out on taking a stroll at Anafiotika the so-called island Village in the heart of the city center.